vitzaoral/ESP32-CAM-time-lapse/README.md

 ### Features:
 * Sending image in given time laps to the server
 * Capture image interval can be set from Blynk
-* Taking picture with or without embedded LED flash (can set in Blynk)
+* Taking picture with or without embedded LED flash (can set in the Blynk)
+* Can set time interval in Blynk to decide to take or not a image (based on Blynk real time widget and Blynk time input widget)

 > To build a project, you need to download all the necessary libraries and create the *settings.cpp* file in the *src* folder:
 ```c++